group-hub/LEPServer/README.md

 Database
 =======

 LEPServer includes the MySQL PHP driver so you can still connect to a MySQL database installed on another server.
-In addition, the PHP Redis driver is also included.

 Linux